 What are the causes of hyperhidrosis?

 Hyperhidrosis may be primary or secondary.
-Primary hyperhidrosis is usually more localized, and the cause is unknown; it is obvious however that the sympathetic nervous system is overactive and the sweat response is excessive.
+Primary hyperhidrosis is usually more localised, and the cause is unknown; it is obvious however that the sympathetic nervous system is overactive and the sweat response is excessive.
 Feeling tense or nervous can make the symptoms worse.
-In many patients, a positive feedback loop develops: they become nervous when they realize that they have started sweating, which makes them sweat more, which makes them more nervous….
+In many patients, a positive feedback loop develops: they become nervous when they realise that they have started sweating, which makes them sweat more, which makes them more nervous….

-Secondary hyperhidrosis is the result of an underlying clinical situation and it tends to affect the body in a more generalized manner: it can appear at different stages of the patient’s life in association with different habits, illnesses or problems (e.g. menopause, certain drugs or medications, thyroid gland problems, tumours, etc).
+Secondary hyperhidrosis is the result of an underlying clinical situation and it tends to affect the body in a more generalised manner: it can appear at different stages of the patient’s life in association with different habits, illnesses or problems (e.g. menopause, certain drugs or medications, thyroid gland problems, tumours, etc).